gildlab/ethgild/README.md

 Unlike pegged coins, there is no active management or explicit definition of what "high" or "low" should be - figure it out.

 ETHg is burned at 0.1% faster rate than the erc1155 so a sliver of ETH is trapped for every gilding.
-This should provide sustainable demand on the erc20 token, pushing the price higher.
+This should provide sustainable demand on the erc20 token, pushing the  market price higher.

-As the price of the erc20 drops the benefits of gilding become less and the incentives to ungild increases.
+As the market price of the erc20 drops the benefits of gilding become less and the incentives to ungild increases.

 The more ETHg that is bought or locked in contracts (e.g. an AMM), the more ETH is ungildable.

 There is no explicit peg to arbitrage, but very cheap ETHg could quickly lead to a bank run on gilded ETH.
 The bank run is safe because every erc20 minted is mapped to a specific ETH reserve by the erc1155.

-## How is the gold price determined?
+## How is the reference gold price determined?

 Chainlink oracles.